andrewxhill/andrewxhill.github.io/_posts/2015-05-10-search-text-fast.markdown

 ### Updates - setting our tsvector values

-Just like addeing columns and indexes in CartoDB, we can run UPDATEs directly int the editor.
-Here we are going to follow Max's method, but we aren't using a JSON column as input, I'm just using my two text columns ```name``` and ```passage```, so my query looks a bit different.
+Just like addeing columns and indexes in CartoDB, we can run UPDATEs directly in the editor.
+Here we are going to follow Max's method, but we aren't using a JSON column as input, I'm just using my two text columns ```name``` and ```passage```, so my query looks a little bit different.

 {% highlight sql %}